professav/Project-2/README.md

 ### Recreate System
 To achieve your objective, implement the following strategy with the tools provided:

-	1. Clean and organize your data; apply a pivot table using the pandas package
+	1. Clean and organize your data
+ 	2. Apply a pivot table using the pandas package
 	2. Apply a sparse matrix to the data using spicy.sparse
 	3. Fit your data into a KNN model
 	4. Vectorize your inputs and determine likely matches using NumPy